jaantollander/masters-thesis/content/20_hpc.md

 Resource access may be exclusive or nonexclusive, depending on the configuration.
 Slurm maintains a queue of jobs waiting for resources to become available and can perform accounting for resource usage.
 We refer to a resource allocation as a *job* and a job may contain multiple *job steps* that may execute sequentially or in parallel.
-Administrators can group nodes into Slurm *partitions*, which may overlap.
+Administrators can group nodes into Slurm *partitions* on which they can set different policies such as queuing policies and maximum resource allocations.
-They can also set policies such as queuing policies and maximum resource allocations.
+A node may belong to more than one partition.